Shinji Ikari: Characterization and themes

 Writer Paul M. Malone compared him to the German jurist and writer Daniel Paul Schreber, noting "a surprising degree of intertextuality" with his Memoirs of My Nervous Illness.
 However, he did not consider Evangelion to be based directly on his Memoirs.
 Malone, following Japanese critic and writer Kotani Mari, described Shinji as an effeminate and androgynous character.
 According to Mari, Shinji becomes effeminate throughout the story, and she characterized him as a "female savior".
-Other critics described him as a messianic figure and likened him to Jesus Christ, who in Japanese is known by the epithet of shinjin (神人), "God-man".
-He has also been likened to Oedipus.
-Writer and animation critic Patrick Drazen similarly compared the dilemma faced by Shinji in the twenty-fourth episode against the Angel Tabris to Hamlet, the protagonist of Shakespeare's tragedy of the same name.
+Other critics described him as a messianic figure.
+Writers Kazuhisa Fujie and Martin Foster noted that his name in kanji 神児 (shinji) can be translated as "child of God", linking him to Jesus Christ.
+Critics have also likened him to Oedipus.
+Writer and animation critic Patrick Drazen similarly compared the dilemma Shinji faces in the twenty-fourth episode against the Angel Tabris to that of Hamlet, the protagonist of Shakespeare's tragedy of the same name.